sidde95/Machine-Learning-Projects/Classification_Project/Bank_Churn_Dataset/readme.md

 ## Key Takeaways

-1. Business Priority: Maximizing recall reduces missed churners → aligns with retention strategy
+1. Business priority of maximizing recall ensures that potential churners are not missed
-2. Model Choice: XGBoost slightly outperforms Gradient Boost in recall and F1-score
+2. XGBoost outperforms other models for this classification task
-3. Data Preprocessing: One-Hot Encoding + StandardScaler ensures feature consistency and improved model performance
+3. Preprocessing (OHE + StandardScaler) ensures model consistency
-4. Hyperparameter Tuning: GridSearchCV fine-tuned model parameters to optimize ROC-AUC and recall
+4. Hyperparameter tuning improves model metrics (especially ROC-AUC and recall)
-5. Practical Insight: Model can help bank target at-risk customers effectively without significant false positives
+5. Deployment on Streamlit allows interactive, real-time predictions

 ## Technologies & Libraries Used
 **Programming Language:** Python 3.10